Top California Employment Attorneys Working For You

 - leave to receive literacy education, and

-California employers may NOT retaliate against employees who take the family, medical or other protected leave that is provided by law.
-And in most cases, they are required to reinstate you in your previous position when you return from leave.
+In most cases, employers are required to reinstate you in your previous position when you return from leave.

 Our California employment attorneys are up to date on the latest developments in the complex, emerging field of employee privacy rights.